riperiperi/FreeSO/Documentation/Registration.md

 ## Endpoints

-All registration related requests come through the `RegistrationController` in `FSO.Server.Api.Core`, with `application/x-www-form-urlencoded` format for `POST` data and JSON response.
+All registration related requests come through the `RegistrationController` and `PasswordController` in `FSO.Server.Api.Core`, with `application/x-www-form-urlencoded` format for `POST` data and JSON response.

 Here's a list of endpoints: